google/WebFundamentals/src/content/en/updates/2019/08/contact-picker.md

 different from the spec?

 * File a bug at [https://new.crbug.com][new-bug].
-Be sure to include as much detail as you can, simple instructions for reproducing, and set *Components* to `Blink>Contacts`.
+Be sure to include as much detail as you can, provide simple instructions for reproducing the bug, and set *Components* to `Blink>Contacts`.
 [Glitch](https://glitch.com) works great for sharing quick and easy repros.

 ### Planning to use the API? {: .hide-from-toc }

-Planning to use the Contact Picker API?
-Your public support helps us to prioritize features, and shows other browser vendors how critical it is to support them.
+Are you planning to use the Contact Picker API?
+Your public support helps us prioritize features, and shows other browser vendors how critical it is to support them.